fatiujubril/enterprise-it-portfolio/projects/cybersecurity/project-03-privileged-access-risk-program/03-Identity-PAM/conditional-access.md

 ## Purpose

-This document defines the **baseline Conditional Access (CA) controls** applied to administrative accounts within the tenant.
+This document defines the baseline **Conditional Access (CA)** controls applied to administrative accounts within the tenant.

 The objective is to:
 - Enforce strong authentication for all administrative access
-- Block legacy authentication paths commonly used in account compromise
+- Block legacy authentication paths commonly abused in account compromise
 - Preserve tenant recoverability through explicitly excluded break-glass accounts

 These controls align with **Zero Trust**, **least privilege**, and Microsoft security best practices.